 For some, this might be an issue that’s rather close to the heart; maybe you’re in some way awaiting the serendipitous arrival of your beloved, so the two of you can (finally start to) build a life together.
 It’s idealistic, and romantic, but perhaps little more than a Hollywood-infused recipe for anxiety and disappointment.
 They may suddenly appear, but imagine what the sudden rush of blood to your head, induced by the sudden realization of “Oh, shit!
 I’m not ready…” would feel like.
 You’re going to be knocked off-balance, possibly even into a panic, or making important decisions for the wrong reasons.
 It happens.
 You’ll be OK.
 Learn from it, regardless.

 There’s a principle, or general rule, when it comes to living and leading (a critical distinction) a fulfilling life.
 It goes something like, “This is my life.
 Who wants to join me?”
-The idea is, of course — regardless of whether you’re a man, woman, or identify otherwise — that you are fully engaged with and pursuing your interests; training in things you’re keen to learn or to master, challenging yourself to really dive in and accomplish those goals and dreams; you’re eating right and taking care of your health as best you can.
+The idea is, of course, that you are fully engaged with and pursuing your interests; training in things you’re keen to learn or to master, challenging yourself to really dive in and accomplish those goals and dreams; you’re eating right and taking care of your health as best you can.
 In this way, should someone compatible show up, you’re in a much more authentic, lucid, present (and perhaps open, willing and curious) state of mind; your decision is based on a clarity — an essential honesty with yourself — rather than on neediness based on fear, lack or scarcity, and a wish for someone to fill a vast hole in your life.

-It’s a lot more likely to develop and emerge in mutually beneficent ways when you’re “in the zone”, as it were; you’ll be generating a healthier vibe, embodying a higher energy level, and increasing your odds of attracting an ideal match to who you now are.
+It’s a lot more likely to develop and emerge in mutually beneficent ways when you’re “in the zone”, as it were; you’ll be generating a healthier vibe, embodying a higher energy level, and increasing your odds of attracting an ideal match to who you are now.
 This, naturally, has the added effect of improving your capacity for discernment and emotional intelligence.